Optimized recentered confidence spheres for the multivariate normal mean

 Casella and Hwang (1983, Section 3) introduce a broad class of recentered confidence spheres for $\btheta$, for $\sigma^2$ known.
 Both the center and radius functions of these confidence spheres are flexible functions of the data.
 For the particular case of confidence spheres centered on the positive-part James-Stein estimator and with radius determined by empirical Bayes considerations, they show numerically that, for sufficiently large $p$, these confidence spheres have the desired minimum coverage probability $1-\alpha$ and dominate the usual confidence sphere in terms of the scaled volume.
 For $\sigma^2$ known, Samworth (2005) also considered a recentered confidence sphere (RCS) with center at the positive-part James-Stein estimator.
 However, he determines the radius function using either a Taylor series or the bootstrap.
 He shows numerically that these confidence spheres have the desired minimum coverage probability $1-\alpha$ for sufficiently large $p$ and dominate the usual confidence sphere in terms of the $p$'th root of the scaled volume.
 In common with much of the existing literature, we first consider the case that $\sigma^2$ is known.
 Later, we consider the more difficult case that $\sigma^2$ is unknown.

 \textbf{Suppose that $\boldsymbol{\sigma^2}$ is known}.
 We shift the focus from the scaled volume (or its $p$'th root) to the scaled {\sl expected} volume of the RCS.
-Scaled expected length has been profitably used in related problems and to resolve a paradox in decision-theoretic interval estimation (Farchione and Kabaila, 2008, Kabaila and Giri, 2009 and Kabaila, 2013).
+Scaled expected length has been profitably used in related problems and to resolve a paradox in decision-theoretic interval estimation (Farchione and Kabaila, 2008, Kabaila and Giri, 2009, Kabaila and Tissera, 2014, and Kabaila, 2013).
+Casella, Hwang and Robert (1993) show that a confidence interval for the univariate normal mean that is obtained by minimizing the posterior expected loss, for the prior distribution and the risk function that they specify, has paradoxical properties.
+Kabaila (2013) shows that these paradoxical properties disappear when the expected length term in this risk function is replaced by the scaled expected length.
 Since both the coverage probability and the scaled expected volume of the RCS are functions of $\| \btheta \|$, it is feasible to optimize the performance of the RCS by numerically computing both the center and radius functions so as to optimize some clearly specified criterion, subject to coverage and radius constraints.
 By contrast, a goal of seeking to minimize (in some sense) the scaled volume of the recentered confidence sphere for the most probable values of $\bX$ when $\btheta = \boldsymbol{0}$, subject to the coverage constraint, is problematic (Casella and Hwang, 1986).

 Casella and Hwang (1987) argue cogently that the confidence set for $\btheta$ should be tailored to the uncertain prior information available about $\btheta$.
 We suppose that we have uncertain prior information that $\btheta = \boldsymbol{0}$.
-This motivates us to determine the center and radius functions of the RCS by numerical minimization of the scaled expected volume of the confidence sphere at $\btheta = \boldsymbol{0}$, subject to the constraints that (a) the coverage probability never falls below $1-\alpha$ and (b) the radius never exceeds the radius of the standard $1-\alpha$ confidence sphere (centered on $\bX$).
+Hodges and Lehmann (1952) propose, quite broadly, the utilization of uncertain prior information in frequentist inference.
+Our utilization of the uncertain prior information that $\btheta = \boldsymbol{0}$ is also frequentist.
+This uncertain prior information motivates us to determine the center and radius functions of the RCS by numerical minimization of the scaled expected volume of the confidence sphere at $\btheta = \boldsymbol{0}$, subject to the constraints that (a) the coverage probability never falls below $1-\alpha$ and (b) the radius never exceeds the radius of the standard $1-\alpha$ confidence sphere (centered on $\bX$).
 The numerical results in Section 2 show that, by focusing on the clearly specified criterion of the scaled expected volume of the confidence sphere at $\btheta = \boldsymbol{0}$, significant gains in performance (in terms of this specified criterion) can be achieved.